Meet robotic arm inventor Easton LaChappelle

 A young engineer, making his mark in the world of robotic limbs

 Easton LaChappelle was a kid who took apart everything he could get his hands on.
 “My escape was building things,” he says.
 He laughs, remembering the time he was dismantling a microwave in his bedroom when his father walked in and wordlessly placed a fire extinguisher on the floor.

-When Easton LaChappelle submitted a robotic arm for his 8th grade science fair, he wasn’t expecting it to turn into something so much bigger.
-But on that day, after meeting a little girl whose basic prosthetic arm had cost her family more than $80,000, he found his purpose.
-Ever since, he’s worked with determination and Microsoft tools to create affordable and exceptional robotic technology that could go on to benefit people in need of artificial limbs, as well as building the business to make it all happen.
+When Easton submitted a robotic arm for his 8th grade science fair, he wasn’t expecting it to be the catalyst for a lifelong pursuit of changing people’s lives.
+But on that day, after meeting a little girl whose basic prosthetic arm had cost her family more than $80,000 (and would need to be replaced once a year as she grew), he found his purpose: building an affordable robotic prosthetic for the millions of people worldwide just like her.

 Years later, Easton was approached by a nonprofit that had been working with an 9-year-old girl named Momo, who was missing her right arm below the elbow.
 As he learned about Momo’s story, he was struck by how much she reminded him of the girl who inspired his journey in the first place and agreed she was the perfect candidate for the device he had in development.

 It’s my mission to use technology to make prosthetics more accessible to those who need them.Easton LaChappelle